-5 As long as the requirements of section 606.5 and 687.2 of the California Unemployment Insurance Code (CUIC) are met.
+5 As long as the requirements of section 606.5 or 687.2 of the California Unemployment Insurance Code (CUIC) are met.

-Refer to the Information Sheet: Household Employment (DE 231L) (PDF) (edd.ca.gov/pdf_pub_ctr/de231I. pdf) online for additional information regarding household employment.
+Refer to the Information Sheet: Household Employment (DE 231L) (PDF) (edd.ca.gov/pdf_pub_ctr/de231I.pdf) for more information regarding household employment.

-You may also contact the Taxpayer Assistance Center at 1-888-745-3886 to obtain a DE 231L or for assistance in determining whether the people who work for you are independent contractors or household employees.
+Contact the Taxpayer Assistance Center at 1-888-745-3886 to get a DE 231L or for assistance in determining whether the people who work for you are independent contractors or household employees.